Our Ethics & Project Selection Policy

 For projects that pass initial screening, we conduct a discovery conversation to better understand the client’s mission, values, and goals.

-For projects where there may be ambiguity, our team discusses the potential partnership to determine alignment with our values and mission.
+For projects where there may be ambiguity, our team discusses the potential partnership to determine alignment with our values and mission, with all team members having equal voice in the decision.

-We communicate our decision openly and honestly, providing context for our choice when appropriate.
+We communicate our decision openly and honestly, providing context for our choice and ensuring mutual understanding of expectations and boundaries.

 Continuous Improvement